 Group Exercise vs Individual Exercise: What’s the Difference?

 Exercising is a very personal thing.
 Some people may prefer to meet up with the same gym buddy every single time, some like to join in on a group exercise class, and some people want to use their workout as alone time.
+While a group body sculpt class can provide similar benefits to doing the same exercises alone, there are some key differences… but mainly it comes down to your preference.
 The best option is the one that you enjoy doing!
 But, let’s take a look at the fundamental differences between group exercise versus individual exercise.

 Benefits of Working Out In a Group